Improvers & Additivesintermediateprofessional bakers21 min read · updated 2026-06-25

 Xylanase providing machinability improvements: reduces the need for SSL or emulsifier-based dough conditioners.

-Lesaffre Baking Center (src-056) and Sonneveld Group (src-054) both provide detailed technical comparisons of enzyme vs emulsifier function.
+Lesaffre Baking Center and Sonneveld Group both provide detailed technical comparisons of enzyme vs emulsifier function.
 The consensus is that a well-designed enzyme combination can replace most emulsifier functions in standard bread, with certain exceptions (high-fat enriched doughs, very high-volume pan breads) where emulsifiers still offer advantages in dough tolerance.

 Section 11: Fault-Finding Guide